MVladislav/ansible-cis-ubuntu-2204/README.md

 # config and install AIDE, if not needed set as needed to 'false'
 cis_ubuntu2204_install_aide: true
 cis_ubuntu2204_config_aide: true

+# will remove printer service, if need set to 'true'
+cis_ubuntu2204_allow_cups: false
 ```

 variables to check for own purpose: